JIngzhiKao/me/set10/readme.md

-TODO: Reflect on what you learned this week and what is still unclear.
+this week is last week for asking questions. i still need to improve my code such as how to add color to graph.